-Jennifer Hydeman, PhD, joined the staff of Roswell Park Cancer Institute (RPCI) in 2007.
+Jennifer Hydeman, PhD, joined the staff of Roswell Park Comprehensive Cancer Center (RPCI) in 2007.
 She serves as the primary psychologist on a multidisciplinary team that supports several oncology services, conducting initial evaluations and individual and family interventions as needed.
 She also serves on RPCI’s Survivorship Steering Committee and supervises doctoral-level practicum students.

 Dr. Hydeman’s research focuses principally on issues related to survivorship and the impact of diagnosis on breast cancer patients.
 She is the author or co-author of articles in the Journal of Psychosocial Oncology, Psychological Services Journal, and Cancer Nursing, among others.
 She has given numerous conference presentations, for such organizations as the American Psychosocial Oncology Society, the American Psychological Association, and the Society for Behavioral Medicine.

 She has served as Principal Investigator or Co-Investigator for research grants from the American Cancer Society and Susan G. Komen Foundation of Western New York.